 - Few creatures inspire the kind of horrific imagery inherent to Halloween as leeches, and the Kinabalu Giant Red Leech stands out from the rest.

-- This marvel of Nature, which evokes fascination in the minds of some, yet repels many others, bears the common name it does due to its location.
-Unlike many species around the world, though, for now, it lacks any other generally accepted general name.
+- This marvel of Nature, which evokes fascination in the minds of some, yet repels many others, bears that common name for an excellent reason.
+Unlike many species around the world, though, for now, this natural wonder lacks any other generally accepted general name.

-- Professionals, such as researchers, however, refer to the creature by its official, scientific name.
-That term, though, is the tongue-twisting term of Mimobdella buettikoferi.
-By either term, however, it remains a remarkable product of evolution.
+- Professionals, such as researchers, however, generally refer to the fascinating creature by its official, scientific name.
+That term, though, remans the rather tongue-twisting term of Mimobdella buettikoferi.
+By either term, however, it remains an amazing product of evolution.

-- It further received that hard to pronounce technical name in the annals of science in 1897.
-The respected French naturalist, Raphaël Anatole Émile Blanchard, accomplished the first recorded recognition of it as a separate and distinct species at that time.
+- The marvel received that somewhat hard to pronounce technical name in the annals of science in 1897.
+The highly respected French naturalist, Raphaël Anatole Émile Blanchard, accomplished the first recorded recognition of it as a separate and distinct species at that time.

-- Numerous factors pose potential threats to the existence of the Kinabalu Giant Red Leech.
+- Numerous factors pose potential threats to the continued existence of the Kinabalu Giant Red Leech as a species.
 Habitat loss, largely due to human expansion and the resulting alteration of local environments represents a definite threat to this specifically evolved creature.

 Kinabalu Giant Leech Physical Description

-The perfectly named Kinabalu Giant Leech garners a great deal of attention, when it’s actually seen, that is.
-That actually holds true for several reasons, however.
+The perfectly named Kinabalu Giant Leech garners a great deal of attention, at least when it’s actually seen by humans, that is.
+That actually holds true for several differing reasons, however.
 While sheer physical size therefore isn’t the sole reason, it’s nonetheless among the main ones.

-That holds true due to the fact that, as the name implies, it’s among the largest of its kind in the world.
-Like most members of its Class, however, it evolved as a hermaphrodite.
-The physiological trait of sexual dimorphism, therefore, does not apply to it.
+That holds true due to the fact that, as the attention-grabbing name implies, it ranks among the largest of its kind in the world.
+Like most members of its Class, however, the creature evolved as a hermaphrodite.
+The natural physiological trait of sexual dimorphism, therefore, does not apply to it.

-Individual specimens of this amazing species vary in overall length, of course.
-Exceptional specimens, though, sometimes attain measured lengths of as much as 20 in (50 cm)!
-The great majority of individuals, though, remain somewhat smaller than that.
+Individual specimens of this amazing species frequently vary in overall length, of course.
+Exceptional examples, though, sometimes attain measured lengths equaling as much as 20 in (50 cm)!
+The great majority of observed individuals, though, remain somewhat smaller in size than that.

-The invertebrate further draws the eye for yet another reason, as well.
+The invertebrate additionally draws the eye of those lucky enough to spot it for another reason, as well.
 That’s due to its impressive pattern of color, in fact.
 This fascinating Annelid evolved a bright, attention-grabbing color scheme consisting of a bright orange-red shade, across the entire body.

-The body of the distinctively hued Kinabalu Giant Red Leech itself, however, has a design and construction in keeping with its Phylum.
-That evolved along the same lines as its prey, in fact.
-That’s because the body displays a highly jointed and segmented construction.
+The body of the distinctively-hued Kinabalu Giant Red Leech itself, however, displays a design and construction in keeping with its Phylum.
+That trait evolved along the same lines as its prey, in fact.
+That’s because the long, slim body displays a highly jointed and segmented construction.

 - Kingdom: Animalia